Knight Inlet Lodge, British Columbia, Canada

 Special Travel Notes:

-• Please arrange your flights to arrive into Campbell River as early in the day as possible on Monday, October 14.
+• Please arrange your flights to arrive into Campbell River as early in the day as possible on Saturday, October 11.
 This will minimize the possibility that a travel snafu could cause you to miss rendezvousing with the group for the museum tour and group dinner that evening.
-DO NOT BOOK YOUR AIRLINE RESERVATIONS UNTIL AFTER JULY 15, 2013, AND THE TRIP HAS BEEN CONFIRMED.
-We cannot guarantee a refund of your airline ticket if the trip is cancelled.

 • All international travelers (including U.S. citizens) must have a valid passport.